TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 25/Exodus 25.28.md

 ---

-And thou shalt make the staves of acacia wood, and overlay them with gold, that the table may be borne with them.
+You shall make the poles of acacia wood, and overlay them with gold, that the table may be carried with them.